alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 ## 8. Remove from Errbit

 Delete the application from Errbit.
-On all 3 errbit instances, delete the application (you'll need the `admin` permission to do this).
+On all 3 Errbit instances, delete the application (you'll need the `admin` permission to do this).
 The delete button can be found in the application edit screen.